It is not possible to list famous places in New York City as there are numerous New York attractions that attracts the tourists all over the world.

 Besides being a financial powerhouse, New York also represents cultural and social symbols which define the values of modern day society.
 Amongst the many attractions in ‘The Big Apple’, here are some sightseeing places in New York you must visit on your next vacation.

 1. Statue of Liberty

-The sigil of the free world, the Statue of Liberty is one of the main attractions of New York which is widely popular among the tourists.
+The sigil of the free world, the Statue of Liberty is one of the main New York attractions which is widely popular among tourists.

 This monument is the icon of the ideals upon which America was built on; liberty, equality, and democracy.
 Understanding the significance of this monument is pivotal to understanding America itself.
 The reason America stands head and shoulders above the rest of the world is not down to the wars they won and lost, but their unhinging persistence and loyalty towards their ideals.